- Lighting Overview

 If necessary, you can edit any panel or generic/custom transformer to add or make changes to these connections.
 Manufacturers' transformers will have their number of voltage taps, and the voltages for each of those taps, already set from the factory.

 Editing Lighting Equipment

-To edit a piece of lighting equipment in the Lighting Manager, select it and click Edit.
+To edit a fixture or other piece of equipment in the Lighting Manager, select it and click Edit.

-You can also use our Edit Object/Block Data tool to select equipment you've already placed in your drawing.
-This tool opens a pickbox, which you can use to select the equipment in your drawing you want to edit.
+You can also use our Edit Object/Block Data tool to select a component you've already placed in your drawing.
+This tool opens a pickbox, which you can use to select the component in your drawing you want to edit.

 Generating a Lighting Schedule